BetterMuSeek

 Pinched harmonics, or artificial harmonics, are produced by pinching the string with your thumb and a pick or finger at specific points along the string.

-As you pick a note or chord with your pick or finger, your thumb simultaneously makes contact with the string at a harmonic point, which is typically 12 frets (an octave) higher than the fretted note.
+As you pick a note or chord with your pick or finger, your thumb simultaneously makes contact with the string at a harmonic point, typically 12 frets (an octave) higher than the fretted note.
 This pinching action creates a harmonic overtone, producing a distinct squealing or screaming sound.

 Pinched harmonics require precise control and timing to hit the correct harmonic points and achieve the desired effect.